Getting here, Passport, Exchange rate information

 We’ve got a large collection of bottles of bug spray that people have left with us, surprised by the lack of bugs and mosquitos that they were expecting to find here.
 We are in the jungle so I definitely can’t guarantee you won’t see the occasional beetle, lizard, or snail, but there really are virtually no mosquitos and there are a few things that contribute to this and the general lack of bugs:

-All of our beds have a mosquito net over the beds to keep out bugs at night, this is more for peace of mind more than anything else.
+All of our beds have a mosquito net over the beds to keep out bugs and moths at night, this is more for peace of mind more than anything else.

 Many people are surprised that iguanas are the largest “wild” animals you’ll find on the island.
 Aside from domesticated farm animals, most animals and creatures on the island are quite small and mild.
 It’s mostly just birds, butterflies, frogs, toads, lizards, turtles, and snails.
 There’s nothing poisonous or venomous to worry about on the entire island.
 Snakes and spiders are very rarely seen at the project.